Ensembl/ensembl-hive/docs/running_pipelines/troubleshooting.rst

 The standaloneJob.pl script
 ---------------------------

-The standaloneJob.pl script executes a particular runnable, and allows that execution to be partially or completely detached from any existing pipeline.
+The :ref:`standaloneJob.pl <script-standaloneJob>` script executes a particular runnable, and allows that execution to be partially or completely detached from any existing pipeline.
 This can be useful to see in detail what a particular runnable is doing, or for checking parameter values.
 There are many command-line options to control the behaviour of standaloneJob.pl -- the following are a few that may be useful when invoking runWorker.pl to diagnose problems with a particular job or analysis:

    - -url combined with -job_id allows standaloneJob.pl to "clone" a job that already exists in a hive database.
 When these options are given, standaloneJob.pl will copy the parameters of the "donor" job specified by -job_id from the database specified by -url, and use those parameters to create and run a new job of the "donor" job's analysis type.
 Note that this new job is *not* part of the pipeline.
 In particular